Bonial-International-GmbH/MkRadar/README.md

 # MkRadar
-*Markdowns tracker and wiki Generator*
+*Markdowns monitoring system and static site generator*

 Usually, when people changing their source code they keep forgetting to update related documents on the wiki side, also, having a well-structured wiki which we can track it easily and